PurdueAGEC652/AGEC652_2024/syllabus/syllabus.md

 # Syllabus AGEC 652 – Spring 2024 <!-- omit in toc -->

 *This syllabus is subject to revisions.
-You will be notified of any changes as far in advance as possible.
+You will be notified of any changes.
 Please monitor your Purdue email and Brightspace for updates.
 This version was created on Jan.
-X, 2024. .*
+8, 2024.*